Get help from and pay off debts from a Debt Management Plan (DMP).

 No. When you are using a debt management plan, your credit report will indicate that you are making payments through a credit counseling agency or some other provider.
 While this will be noted on your report, however, the credit reporting agencies will not lower a credit score from these plans.

 The bottom line is that a debt management program will help you recover from problems that are the result of credit card debt, medical expenses, loans, and more.
 You just need to keep making payments and stay on track with the plan.
 While it doesn’t happen overnight, eventually individuals will be debt free from these programs and their credit scores will be improved.

 The easiest and most effective way to start a debt management plan is to contact a credit counselor.
-Read more.
+There are locations in each and every state, and many of the services are free.
+Find how to contact a free credit counselor near you.
+Among other things, they can show you how to start a debt management plan.
 Counselors will guide you through the process, negotiate with your creditors, and they will provide you with the best chance to be successful.